SophieDeBenedetto/blog/posts/http_mocking_golang.md

 )
 ```

 A variable of an interface type can be set equal to any type that implements that interface.
-Since `http.Client` conforms to the `HTTPClient` interface, we can later set `Client` to an instance of this struct.
+Since `http.Client` conforms to the `HTTPClient` interface, we can set `Client` to an instance of this struct.
 Later, once we define our mock client and conform it to our `HTTPClient` interface, we will be able to set the `Client` variable to instances of either `http.Client` *or* the mock HTTP client.

 Now that we've defined our `Client` variable, let's teach our `restclient` package to set `Client` to an instance of `http.Client` when it initializes.

-We'll do this is an `init` function.
+We'll do so in an `init` function.
 Recall that a package's `init` function will run just once, when the package is imported (regardless of how many times you import that package elsewhere in your app), and before any other part of the package.
 Learn more about the `init` function [here](https://www.digitalocean.com/community/tutorials/understanding-init-in-go).

 ```go
 package restclient